headsrooms/scrape-your-music/README.md

 # ScrapeYourMusic
-Scraping rateyourmusic.com
-Using Neo4j (py2neo) as graph database.
+Scraping rateyourmusic.com using Scrapy and Neo4j (py2neo) as graph database.